sakuli/Docs/content/configuring_tests/logging.md

 | ------------------------ | ------------------ |
 | `log.mode=logFile`       | `log.mode=logFile` |

-The log mode `logFile` is default.
+The default log mode is `logFile`.
 With this setting, Sakuli puts its log output into a log file under consideration of the given log configuration.
 The standard console output instead shows an overview of the test execution.